Fortinetics Book a call →

 Select GovCloud from day one.
 Deploying FedRAMP Moderate to commercial cloud and then re-deploying to GovCloud for IL4 is a significant architectural rework.
 Deploying to GovCloud for FedRAMP Moderate adds marginal cost at the time but eliminates a migration project later.

-Source US-citizen operators for the boundary during FedRAMP preparation.
-If you can staff the authorization boundary with US citizens during FedRAMP, the transition to IL5 (if pursued) does not require a personnel restructure.
-CSPs that grow their federal operations team with IL5 in mind find this easier than those who discover the requirement later.
+Staff the boundary to the DoD affiliation rule during FedRAMP preparation.
+If the people who operate the authorization boundary already satisfy the U.S. Citizen / National / Person test during FedRAMP, the move to IL4 or IL5 does not require a personnel restructure.
+CSPs that grow their federal operations team with the DoD endpoint in mind find this far easier than those who discover the requirement later.

 What CSPs wish they had known six months earlier